denis-stepanov/advent/README.md

 ## Installation

 Installation was tested on Fedora and Raspbian.
 The differences are marked below accordingly.

-Dejavu supports MySQL and PostgreSQL, with default being MySQL.
-Unfortunately(?), I am much more fluent with PostgreSQL, so AdVent supports PostgreSQL only (sorry MySQL folks :-) ).
-Setup process is a bit long, mostly because PostgreSQL and Dejavu are not readily usable pieces of software.
+Setup process is a bit long, mostly because Dejavu and its database need some dependencies and configuration.
 Some of these steps are covered in (a bit dated) [Dejavu original manual](https://github.com/denis-stepanov/dejavu/blob/master/INSTALLATION.md), but I reiterate here for completeness.

 * `#` prompt means execution from root
 * `$` prompt means execution from user